 - Submit advanced draft or finished dissertation to committee members at least one month prior to the date of the defense.

-The finished dissertation, or an advanced draft, will be defended orally before the Dissertation Defense Committee comprised of a minimum of five UW-Madison graduate faculty members.
-Of the members of the defense committee, at least one will be from another department, at least two will be on the Cultural Anthropology faculty, and at least three will be from the Anthropology Department.
+Dissertation Defense Committee The finished dissertation, or an advanced draft, will be defended orally before the Dissertation Defense Committee comprised of a minimum of five UW-Madison graduate faculty members.
+Of the members on the defense committee, at least one will be from another department, at least two will be on the Cultural Anthropology faculty, and at least three will be from the Anthropology Department.
 The advanced draft or finished dissertation should be distributed to committee members at least one month prior to the date of the defense.
+The dissertation examination itself is closed.
+At the mutual agreement of the student and advisor, a half-hour public presentation of the dissertation research may be scheduled prior to the examination.